Harry Potter and the Chamber of Secrets: Plot

 While spending the summer with the Dursleys, the twelve-year-old Harry Potter is visited by Dobby, a house-elf.
 Dobby says Harry is in danger and must promise not to return to Hogwarts.
 When Harry refuses, Dobby uses magic to destroy a pudding made by Aunt Petunia.
 Believing that Harry created the mess, Uncle Vernon locks him in his room.
-The Ministry of Magic sends a notice accusing Harry of performing underage magic and threatening to expel him from Hogwarts.
+The Ministry of Magic sends a notice accusing Harry of performing underage magic and threatening to expel him from Hogwarts if it happens again.

 The Weasley brothers Ron, Fred, and George arrive in their father's flying car and take Harry to their home.
 When Harry and the Weasleys go to Diagon Alley for school supplies, they meet Gilderoy Lockhart, a celebrity author who is the new Defence Against the Dark Arts professor.
 At King's Cross station, Harry and Ron cannot enter Platform 9¾ to board the Hogwarts Express, so they fly to Hogwarts in the enchanted car.

 During the school year, Harry hears a strange voice emanating from the castle walls.
-Argus Filch's cat is found Petrified, along with a warning scrawled on the wall: "The Chamber of Secrets has been opened.
+Argus Filch's cat is found magically immobilised, along with a warning scrawled on the wall: "The Chamber of Secrets has been opened.
 Enemies of the heir, beware".
 Harry learns that the Chamber supposedly houses a monster that attacks Muggle-born students, and which only the Heir of Slytherin can control.
 During a Quidditch match, a rogue Bludger strikes Harry, breaking his arm.
-Professor Lockhart botches an attempt to mend it, which sends Harry to the hospital wing.
+Professor Lockhart botches an attempt to mend the injury, which sends Harry to the hospital wing.
 Dobby visits Harry and reveals that he jinxed the Bludger and sealed the portal at King's Cross.
 He also tells Harry that house-elves are bound to serve a master, and cannot be freed unless their master gives them clothing.